 - Injury to the nose has produced visible irregularities

+Rhinoplasty (cosmetic surgery of the nose) can reliably improve the above features.
+Schedule your own consultation.
 Describe to Dr. Laverson how you want your nose to look.
-Although limitations imposed by nature and surgical technique prevent perfection, if your expectations are reasonable, you will be pleased with your result.
+If your expectations are reasonable, you will most likely be pleased with your result.

 How does Dr. Laverson evaluate me for rhinoplasty?